qdraw/starsky/starsky/readme.md

 9. Create a account in the Starsky Web application.
 Those credentials are only required by the web application

-> This endpoint is open to anyone when there are no accounts or for a logged in user or when you update appsettings.json

 ```
 http://localhost:5000/account/register
 ```